 That year, as well as learning why my helmet didn’t have a DOT sticker, I also learned the importance of wearing a helmet when cycling.
 That was the year that my friend, Troy, hit a small pot-hole in the road and fell down hitting his head on the curb.
 He lived, but he was never quite the same again.

-DOT is an acronym for ‘Department of Transport’ and the ‘DOT Certified’ sticker refers to the Federal Motor Vehicle Safety Standard No. 218 (FMVSS 218) for motorcycle helmets, which is enforced by the Department of Transport (in the United States).
+DOT is an acronym for ‘Department of Transportation’ and the ‘DOT Certified’ sticker refers to the Federal Motor Vehicle Safety Standard No. 218 (FMVSS 218) for motorcycle helmets, which is enforced by the Department of Transportation (in the United States).

 It’s also important to note that bicycle helmets and motorcycle helmets are designed for different types of impact in the case of an accident, so they, therefore, require different testing standards.
 This is why you can’t wear a CPSC-certified bicycle helmet on a motorcycle, and why a DOT-approved motorcycle helmet would be overkill on a bicycle.